NovySan/unl-digifab/sessions/week9a.md

 Work Day -- Use your time wisely.

-Get caught up!
+Get caught up MORE!

-Work on your project.
+Work on your Project 2.